Lead Sheathed Wiring System Explained

 3. Earthing (Grounding)

-• If insulation fails, current flows through the lead sheath to the ground
+• If the internal insulation fails, leakage current may reach the lead sheath

-• This prevents electric shock and reduces risk of fire
+• This prevents electric shock hazards and reduces the risk of fire

 4. Current Flow Mechanism

-• Any leakage current is safely directed to earth
+• In case of any insulation failure, leakage current is safely directed to the earth through the grounded lead sheath

 🧠 Simple Explanation